 Tandem says that money saved with the Instant Access Saver will support its “lending initiatives and help to make the UK’s homes more sustainable and environmentally friendly,” hinting that it will be used to fund its green loans and green mortgage when that is launched.

 - Competitive savings accounts.
 Tandem’s savings accounts offer very competitive interest rates, with its one-year fixed rate deal more than double the market average.
 Though bear in mind that cash savings interest rates are still generally very low at the moment.

 - ‘Auto saving’.
 Tandem will predict how much it thinks you can afford to set aside each month.
 You can also make deposits into your Tandem savings account whenever you like.

 The plus points

 - Compatible with most banks.
 You can connect most bank accounts (including many challenger ones) to Tandem.
-This has been a problem for some of its competitors such as Snoop, which aren’t yet compatible with some major banks.

 - Simple design.
 The simple layout makes Tandem easy to use, making it suitable for those who aren’t used to banking online.

 - Quick set-up.
 Download the app and get going in just a few minutes.